tonysdatamodels/portfolio/README.md

 Some examples of data analytics, data visualisation, and GIS work implemented during my time in research.
 Note that figure titles and axis titles are limited for data sensitivity reasons.
 I also have experience in data analytics and mapping for an environmental consultancy (RPS group).
 Specially data related to noise surveys, air quality surveys, habitat surveys and more.
 Experience in R programming, VBA (Macros), Power BI, Excel, some SQL, NetLogo, QGIS, ArcGIS, MapInfo & AutoCad.

-Figure 1 (below): Global infection prevalence maps and graphs using R programming language with GGPLOT2
+Figure 1 (below): Global infection prevalence maps and graphs using (R programming)
 ![](https://raw.githubusercontent.com/tonysdatamodels/Data_and_GIS/main/docs/Global%20Infection%20Figure.png)

 Figure 2 (below): Analysing deer helminth infection data (Power BI)